SansBasnet/Java/README.md

 # Java

-### Using IntelliJ.
+### Java programming using IntelliJ IDE

-This repo contains learning materials covering the curriculum for Oracle Java Dev exam.
+This repo contains learning materials for Oracle Java Dev exam and for Java programming in general.